KxSystems/docs-v1/docs/reference.md

 <aside markdown="1" class="comment kx-developer">
 List every use of every symbol and token.

-Each symbol maps to one or more uses.
-Each use will have an article.
+Each glyph maps to one or more roles.
+Each role will have an article.
 So, for example, the single article on `@` divides into articles on _index_, _amend_, _apply_ and _trap_.
 These articles will appear in the nav grouped by usage, e.g. _index_ under _Lists_; _trap_ under _Execution_.

 Some of the remarks drafted below are attempts to establish a consistent terminology and will migrate to the linked articles.
 </aside>

-Q is a bigger language than it looks: many symbols play different roles, according to context.
+Q is a bigger language than it looks: many glyphs play different roles, according to context.
 Here is a complete guide.

 Reserved words